-2023 Science Fair Awardee
+2024 Science Fair Awardees

-About NRPA’s Science Fair Awards
+About NRPA’s Science Fair Award

 The NRPA Science Fair Awards recognize local high school students who show an interest to study natural environments and to learn and apply the scientific method on subjects relevant to current environmental concerns and issues.